 The Director of Remembering Srebrenica, Amy Drake, provided an overview of work carried out between 1st January 2015 and 1st January 2017.
 The achievements of Remembering Srebrenica can be organised under our core aims: Remember, Learn, Pledge.
 Some of the highlights included:

-We have ensured Srebrenica is not forgotten through a programme of national and local events.
-In each of the past two years, we have held national events in all four countries of the UK.
+We have ensured Srebrenica is not forgotten through a programme of national and local community action.
+In each of the past two years, we have held national community action events in all four countries of the UK.
 The flagship UK event in London was supported by the highest level of government and was attended by a wide spectrum of communities, faiths, ages and political associations.
 Through the work of our Community Champions, we have held 400 local events across the country during this period.
-Through these grassroots events we have reached 50,000 people.
+Through the grassroots community action we have reached 50,000 people.

 Since our creation, over 900 UK citizens have travelled to Srebrenica as part the ‘Lessons from Srebrenica’ visit programme and returned to the UK as Community Champions.
 Alongside this, our education work with schools and young people is ensuring the lessons from Srebrenica are learned by a new generation.
 32,000 children have benefitted from our educational initiatives, including using lesson packs created in partnership with the PSHE Association, taking part in the 8-3-7-2 Srebrenica Memorial football tournament and hearing directly from survivors of the genocide who travel over to the UK.